Leakage and Interpretability in Concept-Based Models: Lessons for model design

+More broadly, when developing concept-based architectures beyond CBMs, our metrics can assess how different design choices promote leakage within the concept representations.
+Interconcept leakage may be significantly reduced by encouraging the concept encoder to learn the ground-truth interconcept correlation structure, for instance by adopting a probabilistic perspective as in Stochastic \citep{vandenhirtz2024stochastic, PosthocStochastic} and Autoregressive CBMs \citep{Mahinpei2021PromisesAP}.
+However, per se a probabilistic approach does not prevent concepts-task leakage: if the concept encoder $p(c|x)$ is learnt jointly or sequentially with the final head and no hard threshold is imposed on the sampled concepts, $p(c|x)$ and the sampled concepts will generally encode task-relevant information.

-The results of this work support the information-theoretic framework that we propose as a novel and fundamental paradigm for assessing the interpretability of concept-based models.
-The leakage measures we introduce are robust and sensitive, and we advocate for their adoption as standard tools for ensuring interpretability when designing concept-based models.
+In summary we have proposed an information-theoretic framework to assessing the interpretability of concept-based models.
+The leakage measures we introduce are robust and sensitive, and we propose their use as standard tools for ensuring interpretability when designing concept-based models.

-\acks{ We thank Aya Abdelsalam Ismail, Anthony Baptista and Gregory Verghese for insightful discussions on related topics.
-All authors except CH are supported by the Turing-Roche strategic partnership.
-CRSB is supported by the CRUK City of London Centre Award [CTRQQR-2021\textbackslash100004].
-TC is supported by a principal research fellowship from University College London.}
+\acks{We thank Aya Abdelsalam Ismail, Anthony Baptista and Gregory Verghese for insightful discussions on related topics.
+All authors except CH are supported by the Turing-Roche partnership.
+EP is funded by the Department of Science Innovation and Technology under PharosAI.
+CRSB is supported by a King's College London AI+ Fellowship.
+TC is supported by a principal research fellowship from University College London.
+CH is an employee of Roche.}